 However, there is a considerable rate of petty crime, particularly in Budapest.

 The most common form of a crime you’ll probably encounter is pickpocketing or bag snatching.

 Violent crimes such as robberies, rape, or assaults are also not an issue in this country, but you might encounter pickpockets in large cities or at events with large crowds.

-Situation can be different in Budapest, where a younger and more contemporary and open-minded generation usually nurture a friendlier attitude towards gay population.
+The situation can be different in Budapest, where a younger and more contemporary and open-minded generation usually nurtures a friendlier attitude towards the gay population.

 - Visas - Most countries do not need a visa for Hungary, for any stays shorter than 90 days.
 Any longer than that, you might need to acquire a visa.
 Make sure your passport is valid for at least six months past your planned date of return.
 If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.

 - Currency - Forint is the official currency in Hungary.
 ATMs are widely available throughout the country and credit and debit cards are accepted in many establishments such as hotels and restaurants.

 - Weather - Hungary has a typical European continental influenced climate characterized by warm, dry summers and fairly cold winters.

 - Airports - Budapest Ferenc Liszt International Airport formerly referred to as Budapest Ferihegy International Airport, and sometimes colloquially called just Ferihegy, is the international airport in Budapest.
 It is also by far the largest of Hungary's four commercial airports.
 It is located 16 km southeast of the center of Budapest.

 - Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Hungary, since it covers not only medical problems, but also theft and loss of valuables.